modmore/docs/en/01_Commerce/v1/02_Product_Catalog/Add_to_Cart_Form.md

 ## Adding custom fields to the order item

 Commerce (as of 0.11) supports simple custom fields using the [Item Data Module](../Modules/Cart/ItemData.md).
 The module allows you to define what field names to accept from the user, and then you can start sending those fields along with the add to cart request.
 This is great for user comments or simple product variations that have no impact on stock.

 [See the Item Data Module documentation](../Modules/Cart/ItemData.md) for instructions on how to set that up.

 ## AJAX

 You can also add products to the cart using AJAX.
 Just serialize the form values, and POST those values to the cart page with an XMLHttpRequest.
 Instead of HTML, you'll get JSON back.

+> When using `window.fetch` or other ways of sending an ajax request except jQuery, **you must specify either the `X-Requested-With=XMLHttpRequest` or `Accept=application/json` (v1.3+) header** to trigger the JSON mode.

 For example the following jQuery snippet can be used to progressively enhance add to cart forms with AJAX.

 ```` html
 <script type="text/javascript">